Sports Physical Exams in Coral Springs, FL

+A sports physical is intended to assess an individual’s capability to participate in rigorous activity safely.
+It can help reduce the risk of injuries or illnesses while also allowing medical experts to check for health concerns and provide age-appropriate recommendations.
 If you need a sports physical exam, then you have come to the right place.
-Talk to our team of healthcare professionals at Walking Urgent Care in Coral Springs, FL about our physical exams.
-Call us today or visit us online to book an appointment.
+Talk to our Dr. Naseh Nawabi and the team of healthcare professionals at Walking Urgent Care in Coral Springs, FL about our physical exams.
+Contact us today or visit us online to book an appointment.
+We are located at 10308 W Sample Road Coral Springs, FL 33065.

 Table of Contents: